-The purpose of yoga is to connect you with your true nature.
-This practice saw its origin in the Hindu and Vedic traditions, roots that are shared with another ancient art of healing: Ayurveda.
-This leads to the fact that, despite being different practices, they share the same principle of leading you to be yourself.
+The core purpose of yoga is to connect with your true nature.
+This practice saw its origin in the Hindu and Vedic traditions, with roots shared with another ancient art of healing: Ayurveda.
+This practice of Ayurveda is mainly known for adapting food, lifestyle, and therapeutic supplements to each individual’s constitution and energy imbalance.
+However, its scope goes far beyond that.

-What is Ayurveda?
+ToggleWhat is Ayurveda?

-What are the Doshas?
+What Are The Doshas?

 - Seasons and weather